, May 27 2009, about the effort led by the LFPSF to build a bridge over Whisper Creek.

 A babbling brook now meanders down its cobbled 80-foot course in the forested back yard of Rick and Launa Hoy in Lake Forest Park, through a corner of the new Grace Cole Nature Park, before it joins the main channel of Brookside Creek and continues downstream to McAleer Creek.
 This section of stream, now navigable to salmon and trout, replaced a perched culvert through an earthen dam, which formed a backyard pond.
 It is one of numerous improvements needed in Lake Forest Park to make all our streams passable to salmon and trout.

 The Lake Forest Park Stewardship Foundation invited neighbors, public officials, volunteers and the professionals who planned and carried out the Brookside Creek restoration, to share in the official opening of the new creek channel on October 3, 2003.
 Brian Bodenbach, of Biosphere Company, worked from a plan by Arthur Fleming, of HartCrowser, to create this beautiful stream.
-See photos of the opening ceremony, Download a movie of the ceremony (movie is in Windows Media Format -- a very large file).
+See photos of the opening ceremony, Download a of the ceremony (movie is in Windows Media Format -- a very large file).

 For more information about this, visit our Brookside Creek Restoration Project page.